arnonrdp/arnonrdp/README.md

 ## 👋 Hi, I am Arnon

-I am brazilian 🇧🇷 &nbsp;and a front-end developer who loves to apply technology to solve problems.
+I am Brazilian 🇧🇷 &nbsp;and a front-end developer who loves to apply technology to solve problems.

-I have experience in websites with UX/UI design, SEO best practice and agile methodology with SCRUM.
+I have experience in websites with UX/UI design, SEO best practices, and agile methodology with SCRUM.

-I am communicative, dedicated and always interested in learning new technologies and improving my skills.
+I am communicative, dedicated, and always interested in learning new technologies and improving my skills.

 <hr>